jgcfyidev/jgcfyi/content/5-Tools.md

 # 5. Tools

-Rooting our Computing in Place & Relationship
+<h4 style="margin-top:0; margin-bottom: 16px;">Rooting our Computing in Place & Relationship</h4>

-Our tools and technologies amplify our habits of relating to each other, our places, our organizational systems, and even time.
-More collaborative computing architectures can help us shed the prosthesis of institutional control and rebuild the locally-derived competency necessary to steward our places through generations.
+<mark> Our tools and technologies amplify our habits of relating to each other,
+our places, our organizational systems, and even time.
+More collaborative computing architectures can help us shed the prosthesis of institutional control and rebuild the locally-derived competency necessary to steward our places through generations. </mark>

 > *Personal Computers unleashed unimaginable levels of sovereignty &
 > interoperability for people.*